-Service Charges and Fees
+Service Charges

-Admission Application Fee \$25.00

-Course Add/Drop \$10.00

-Failure to Pre-register \$50.00

-Freshman Orientation and New Student Fee \$150.00
+New Student Enrollment Fee\$150.00

-Undergraduate Credit By Exam (each credit hour) \$524.00

-Graduate Credit By Exam (each credit hour) \$694.00

 Graduation \$300.00

 Key/Damage Deposit (refundable) \$50.00

 Dorm Damages \$25.00 & up

-Document Photocopy \$0.10

 Late Registration Fee \$250.00

-Library Fines per day per book Varies
+Library Fines Prices vary by item

+Promissory Note Fee \$25.00

+Mailbox Key Deposit (refundable) \$10.00

-Library Lost Book Charge Varies
+Library Lost Book Charge Prices vary by item

-Mailbox key deposit (refundable) \$10.00

-Mailbox Rental Fee \$10.00
+Mailbox Rental Fee\$10.00

-Parking Decal w/Transponder \$15.00
+Parking Decal w/ Transponder \$15.00

 Parking Citation \$15.00 & up

-Promissory Note Fee \$50.00

 Replacement Diploma \$10.00

-Replacement I.D.
-Card \$25.00

-Room Reservation Fee-new student \$300.00

-Room Reservation Fee-returning student \$250.00
+Replacement ID Card\$25.00

+Room Deposit Returning Student per year250.00

 Returned Check Fee \$25.00

+Reservation Fee (new students only)\$200.00 (nonrefundable)

-Transcript, Regular US Mail \$3.00
+Transcript- Regular US Mail (Prices vary by weight)

-Transcript, Certified US Mail \$6.80
+Transcript- Certified US Mail \$7.65

-Transcript, Next day delivery \$25.50

-Transcript, Overseas Varies
+Transcript- Next Day Delivery\$26.95

+Transcript - Overseas (Prices vary by location)

+The University reserves the right to change without notice its tuition, fees, service charges and rules and regulations at the beginning of any semester and during the year, should conditions so warrant.
+The right will be exercised judiciously.
 The schedule of tuition, fees and service charges is reviewed and published annually.
 Current information on these amounts is available at the Student Accounts Office.
 The University reserves the right to change without notice its tuition, fees, service charges, rules, and regulations at the beginning of any semester and during the year should conditions so warrant.
 This right will be exercised judiciously.